 P.S.
 On a related note, the best part of an online business it that I can “pick it up” and move it every 2-3 years right along with us. #workfromanywhere

-What are some of the ways you use online-community building to grow your business and connect with your audience?
+How do you use online community building to grow your business and connect with your audience?
 Any tips for others who are looking to create communities of their own?

 There are a lot of business things I struggle with.
 I’m an extremely introverted person and dealing with the constant “on” part of social media and the haters that come along with having an online presence take a huge toll on my energy.

 I like to do things based on my heart more than my head, which isn’t always best in business.
 But, on the flip side, I think that helps build community.
 And I think that’s an area where I shine (it’s weird to say they but I’m trying to “own” my strengths and get outside help with my weaknesses).